varungodbole/llm-evals/README.md

 * A bunch of instructional videos on using LLMs to iteratively explore and brainstorm ideas.
 For example, there's ways you can do this both by iterating on the prompt itself as well as via iterative multi-turn conversations.
 There's also a number of tricks you can use to condition the model to make it more "creative".

 If there’s anything in particular that you’d like to see more resources for, please open a ticket in the Issue Tracker.
 Please also subscribe to my substack at [www.varungodbole.com](http://www.varungodbole.com), where I often write about LLMs.
+## Acknowledgements
+* Oscar Chang, Rif A Saurous and Ryan Barton for helpful comments and feedback about the draft.
+* Andrew Blevins, Dan Hunt, Ben Rubin, Ashwath Rajan, Ryan Barton, Aedan Pope for helpful encouragement in motivating me to write this.